We’ve all heard the term sales quotas. Now we’re going to learn about content quotas, especially in reference to Jan-San industry marketing content.

 According to BusinessDirectory.com, a sales quota is an “individual sales target figure assigned to each sales unit such a sales person, dealer, distributor, region, or territory, as a required minimum for a specified period (month, quarter, year).
 Sales quotas may be expressed either in dollar figures (monetary terms) or in number of goods or services sold (volume terms).”

 Recently, Marcus Sheridan, often referred to as the Face of Content Marketing, has been using the term content quota.
 This does not refer to the amount of content placed on a website on a set schedule.
-Instead, it suggests that salespeople, realizing the value and power of content marketing, will want to prepare credible, quality, informative articles to help boost their own sales figures on a regular basis.
+Instead, it suggests that salespeople, realizing the value and power of content marketing, will want to prepare credible, quality, informative articles or content to help boost their own sales figures on a regular basis.

 The type of jan-san industry marketing content that has proven most effective discusses an issue such as a cleaning- or health-related challenge in a facility and how effective cleaning – using the client’s product – addresses that challenge.
-Further, for jansan distributors. addressing their customers challenges and finding solutions is what they do every day.
+Further, for jansan distributors, addressing their customers challenges and finding solutions is what they do every day.

 “The essence of this strategy,” writes Joe Pulizzi, the author of Epic Content Marketing, “is the belief that if we, as businesses, deliver consistent, ongoing valuable information to buyers, they ultimately reward us with their business and loyalty.”
+So when you set yourself up as an expert by giving advice in a jan-san industry marketing content article, your customers will start to relate you with a credible resource on those topics.

 And when you think about it, who better to do this than the people who are out marketing these products day after day?
 Invariably, they know the products they market better than anyone else.

 When salespeople become regular content providers, they shift from selling to teaching.
-Teaching their customers techniques, procedures, services, and products that can help them operate their business and facilities in a more effective, cost effective, and efficient manner can be very powerful.
+Teaching their customers techniques, procedures, services, and products that can help them operate their business and facilities in a more cost effective, and efficient manner can be very powerful.
 This is what effective jan-san industry marketing content is all about.
-The salesperson has now become a guide, an instructor, a teacher.
+The salesperson has now become a guide, an instructor, a teacher, the expert.
 This helps build trust and loyalty, helping to make the salesperson a partner in his or her customer’s business.

 Further, according to sources such as Hubspot, a leading inbound marketing firm, such content does lead directly to sales: